signaldatascience/R-curriculum/src/week2/day1/self-assessment.md

 * Load the `msq` dataset from the `psych` library and call `help()` on it to see what it's about.
 For convenience, set it equal to the variable `df`.

-* Compute the fraction of missing values for each feature, sorted in ascending order.
-The last of these should be 0.528747 for `"kindly"`.
+* Compute the fraction of missing values for each feature, sorted in descending order.
+The first of these should be 0.528747 for `"kindly"`.

 * Replace each missing value in the data frame with the mean of the column that it's in.